SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

-The gamma index $\gamma$ for a given reference point $\vec{r_r}$ is determined by searching over all evaluated points $\vec{r_e}$ within a radius equal to the DTA.
+For quantitative assessment, integral dose-depth curves, central-axis depth-dose distributions, range calculations and lateral profiles were evaluated.
+In addition, a full 3D gamma analysis \citep{Gamma} and 3D voxel-to-voxel dose difference maps were used to quantify spatial agreement between the SDE and Geant4 dose distributions, where the SDE output is treated as the evaluated distribution, while the Geant4 distribution serves as the reference.

+For range estimation, the integrated depth–dose curve was linearly interpolated to determine the depth (to 0.1 mm resolution) at which the dose on the distal fall-off decreases to 90\% of its maximum (R90).
+Voxel-wise dose differences between the evaluated and reference distributions were computed within a reference-defined region of interest.
+The region of interest was defined as voxels receiving at least 1\% of the maximum reference dose.
+Differences were normalised to the 99th percentile of the reference dose, D99, computed within this region, in order to provide a near-maximum dose scale while reducing sensitivity to isolated high-dose outliers.

+Gamma analysis was implemented using the \texttt{pymedphys} Python package, which incorporates methods presented in \cite{wendling2007fast}.
+Given that gamma analysis is employed here as a numerical similarity metric between two simulated distributions, rather than as a clinical QA criterion, the distance-to-agreement (DTA) parameter is not intended to compensate for setup or alignment uncertainties, and a stricter dose difference (DD) criterion is chosen.
+In this study, local dose normalisation was applied, with a dose threshold of 1\% of the maximum dose to suppress low-dose noise.
+Given the exact geometric correspondence and a voxel size of 1 mm, strict acceptance criteria of DD = 2\% and DTA = 0.5 mm were used throughout.
+For context, clinical QA guidelines typically report $\geq$ 95\% pass rates using 3\%/2 mm criteria with a 10\% dose threshold under global normalisation \citep{miften2018tolerance}.

 To reduce the influence of the discrete voxel grid, the gamma analysis algorithm in \texttt{pymedphys} employs on-the-fly linear interpolation between voxels, allowing $\gamma$ to be evaluated at sub-voxel positions.
 This process is controlled by the interpolation fraction, which specifies the interpolation step size as a fraction of the DTA criterion.
 In this study, the interpolation fraction was set to 10, corresponding to a step size of 0.2 mm.
-This interpolation does not alter the underlying dose distributions, but enables a more accurate determination of the gamma index, which satisfies:
+This interpolation does not alter the underlying dose distributions, but enables a more accurate determination of the gamma index.

-A point is considered to pass if $\gamma(\vec{r_r}) < 1$ and fail otherwise.
-The overall agreement is expressed as the percentage of reference points that satisfy the gamma criterion.
-Pass rates are strongly influenced by the chosen DD/DTA criteria and the normalisation method.
-As a benchmark, universal tolerance limits recommended in \cite{miften2018tolerance} specify a pass rate of $\geq$ 95\% using 3\%/2 mm criteria with a 10\% dose threshold under global normalisation.